KanoComputing/mongoose-profanity/README.md

 ### Added schema fields

-* `flags`: `Array` - Array of strings indicating the type of infraction (This plugin currently only uses 'Inappropriate language', but can be manually extended in integration in order to use the blacklisting logic)
+* `flags`: `FlagSchema` - Flag object used by the library, open to different uses for integration (See Flag Schema)
 * `blackListed`: `Boolean` - Turns to true when the length of `flags` is greater than configured limit (3 by default)

+### Flag Schema

+The flag schema can be used for different purposes, in order to make the best out of the blacklist feature in your application.

+The fields in the schema are the following:

+* `author`: Mixed object, type and content left to the discretion of the user
+* `reason`: String containing reason for the flagging.
+(E.g. 'Inappropriate language')

 ### Test